 Click here for a recipe for Ezogelin Çorbası courtesy of Ozlem’s Turkish Table

 Yayla Çorbasi (Highland Soup)

-This simple but delicious yoghurt based soup, Yayla Corbasi, originates back to Anatolia’s earliest settlers and nomadic herdsman, and it is one of the most popular soups in Turkey.
-It is flavoured with dried mint and paprika flakes.
+This simple but delicious yoghurt with rice soup, flavoured with dried mint and red pepper flakes, originates back to Anatolia’s earliest settlers and nomadic herdsman, and it is one of the most popular soups in Turkey.

-Click here for a recipe for Yayla Çorbası courtesy of Binnur’s Turkish Cookbook
+Click here for a recipe for Yayla Çorbası courtesy of Ozlem’s Turkish Table.